Child Custody and Visitation

 Whether you’re biologically the child’s parent, your child was adopted, or your child was conceived through other medical means, your parental rights are the same.
 The parent-child relationship must first be legally established before securing child custody and visitation orders and even child support.
 When you and the co-parent are not married, this process is referred to as a “parentage action.”
 Law Office of Channe G. Coles can address your parentage concerns in a variety of manners, including presumed parentage, establishing parentage, and by utilizing voluntary declarations of parentage.

-Your case is likely different from many others and is based on a unique set of circumstances; it’s recommended you schedule a free consultation to discuss the complexities of your case to properly protect your parental rights.
+Your case is likely different from many others and is based on a unique set of circumstances; it’s recommended you schedule a consultation to discuss the complexities of your case to properly protect your parental rights.

 What do Courts Consider When Ordering Custody?